 - All faculty and staff are automatically eligible.

-- Most researchers with an SFU affiliation and an SFU ID are also eligible if so designated by their Departmental Chair.
+- Most researchers with an SFU affiliation and an SFU ID are also eligible as above.

 - Graduate students (so listed with the Dean of Graduate Studies) and with an SFU account are eligible

 - Undergrads (as defined by SFU Students Services) are eligible.

 If you are here because you need to renew an existing license for Matlab, the above link is for you as well.